Complete condensation of photon noise in nonlinear dissipative systems: Quantum theory of a nonlinear resonator with frequency-dependent loss

 Upon taking the trace with respect to the bath, the term which is linear in $V_I$ will vanish, and the equation of motion becomes

 To proceed, we need further approximations.
-As the coupling of system and reservoir is weak, and the continuum of radiation modes loses memory over a very short timescale (due to its infinite bandwidth), we may make the standard Markov approximation.
-Namely, that $\rho$ factorizes as $\rho_I(t') = \rho_{ad,I}(t')\rho_b(0)$, with $\rho_b$ the density matrix of the multimode vacuum reservoir.
+As the coupling of system and reservoir is weak, and the continuum of radiation modes loses memory over a very short timescale (due to its infinite bandwidth), we make the standard Markov approximation.
+Namely, that $\rho$ factorizes as $\rho_I(t') = \rho_{ad,I}(t')\rho_b(0)$, with $\rho_b$ being the density matrix of the multimode vacuum reservoir.
 Moreover, due to the weak coupling of $a$ and $d$ to the reservoir, the system-reservoir couplings can be approximated as frequency-independent (such that $g_k \approx g$ and $v_k \approx v$).
+It follows that the first term, under these approximations, evaluates to $X_I(t)X_I^{\dagger}(t')\rho_{ad}(t')\sum_k e^{i\omega_k(t-t')} = X_I(t)X_I^{\dagger}(t')\rho_{ad}(t')(2\pi\rho_0\delta(t-t'))$, with $\rho_0$ the density of states of the far-field continuum (which under these approximations is frequency-independent).
+Performing the time-integration yields $X_I(t)X_I^{\dagger}(t)\rho_{ad}(t)$.
+The other terms are evaluated in a similar fashion, yielding